sergiy-koshoviy/cats-dealer/README.md

 - Changed names of essences - it has to be maximum similar with business views.
 - Switched to SLIM and deleted useless things - I like clean code ;)
 - After cleaning we can start to impovements.
 In general customers like to have nice UI, so let's start.
+- Our customer said: "App looks good, but why we have so little results?".
+We need to add more stores, but before, we have to extract a logic from controller and cover it with tests, because we it will be inconvenient to extend this logic.